 One of the best things about this script is the emphasis on choice, and how we react to the choices we make.
 To learn from mistakes is the only way to understand the weight of choices, and so long as we do learn from them, we can appreciate the privilege of choice better.
 While this film is primarily just a good time, the fact that it weaves some compelling life lessons in is to be commended.
 That said, this is all about good feelings and cute moments, and the entire film plays this up with sass, including an end to make us smile.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘13 Going on 30’ is “Sweet Sixteen” and Just as Fun!
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘13 Going on 30’ is “Sweet Sixteen” and Just as Fun!
 A review (+content information) of the 2004 comedy with Jennifer Garner. #Movies #Throwback #WhattoWatch #JenniferGarner Click To Tweet

 Content: there’s some sexual content like Jenna finding a naked man in her apartment, and being disgusted when he has a different idea of playing “games” (she thinks board games).
 She also tries to figure out what the lingerie wear in her closet is; and she makes a bit of a deal about the changes to her body.
 There’s an extra-marital affair reference and various other sexual references (male anatomy).
 There’s some profanity.
 The film rates PG-13.